 There are a few exceptions to this rule, including medications, breast milk, and baby formula.
 Also, if you’re flying to the United States via a connecting flight from overseas, you may carry full-size duty-free liquids as long as they’re sealed in a secure, tamper-evident bag by the original retailer.

 For more information on what you can and can’t bring through airport security, check out this comprehensive Airport Security Q&A.

 2. Don’t leave liquids and gels deep in your carry-on.

 One surefire method to slow a security line down is to be stuck digging through your carry-on for items that need to be placed in the bin individually.
 Putting travel-sized liquids into a clear, see-through quart-sized bag is not enough.
 Keep the bag stored in a handy place so all you have to do is unzip your carry-on and grab it.

 Similar to the above, you don’t want to be pulling out your wallet to grab your ID while you’re standing in front of the security agent.
 Do that while waiting in line or, better yet, before you even get in line.
-You’ll not only make things faster for yourself and those behind you; you also won’t annoy the security agent.
+You’ll not only make things faster for yourself and those behind you, you also won’t annoy the security agent.

-4. Don’t wait to take off your belt, watch, jacket and shoes.
+4. Don’t wait to take off your belt, watch, jacket, and shoes.

-5. Don’t remove items you don’t need.
+5. Don’t remove items you don’t need to remove.

 6. Don’t wear sandals.

 Do you really want to expose your bare feet to whatever’s on a filthy airport floor?
 Yes, sandals are easy to slip on and off, but they’re not worth a potential case of athlete’s foot.
 If you can’t give up your flip-flops, consider bringing a pair of disposable booties to protect your feet.